kwhiggins27/amphibian-TAS2R/coordinate_analysis/readme_coordinate.md

   Line 51: output file name.
 Strongly encourage using something with the repeat element type.

 ## Credits
 Code developed by K. Higgins with experimental advice from R. Márquez, D.W.
-Bellott, and J.-K. Weng (authors).
+Bellott, A. Itoigawa, and J.-K. Weng (authors).
 Script GenePlot.pl written by Matthew Hill (acand included with permission.
 ChatGPT v3 and 4 used to draft early versions of these scripts.